Meet the Team

 Jolene Thibedeau Boyd, MS, CESP

 Jolene Thibedeau Boyd, MS, CESP, is Co-Founder and CEO of Stop Making It Weird™, LLC.
-She also serves as a consultant and trainer, sharing her passion and more than two decades of experience in leadership development and disability services with leaders, teams, and agencies across the country.
+She is a consultant and trainer, sharing her passion and more than two decades of experience in leadership development and disability services with leaders, teams, and agencies across the country.
 Ms. Thibedeau Boyd served as Chief Service Officer at Community Involvement Programs (Minneapolis, MN) for 3 years and acted in other leadership positions at CIP for 13 years prior to that.
 She has facilitated transitions from outdated, segregated programs to innovative community-based services for people with disabilities.
 Her leadership experience includes facilitation of strategic planning, implementation of organizational change, and development of values-based cultures.
 Her work has been published in scholarly journals and online magazines.
 Ms. Thibedeau Boyd served as an officer with MN APSE from 2006-2017 and was a founding member of the Minnesota Employment First Coalition, facilitating the progress of innovative policies and practices within Minnesota.
 She has presented at local and national conferences and workshops and has mentored service providers and state agency leaders.
 Ms. Thibedeau Boyd holds Bachelor’s Degrees in Psychology and Human Services from the University of Minnesota and a Master’s Degree in Psychology from California Southern University.
 She is a Certified Practitioner of the MBTI® Step I™ and Step II™ Assessments and is a Certified Employment Support Professional.